Introduction

 Interpolate Components

-There may also be situations where you want to wrap part of your translation into a component, for example to highlight it.
+There may also be situations where you want to wrap part of your translation in a component, for example, to highlight it.

 {